-Increasing utilization of our lead product, ConfirmMDx for Prostate Cancer, in the US.
+- Increasing utilization of our lead product, ConfirmMDx for Prostate Cancer, in the US.
 We are pursuing broad-based adoption of ConfirmMDx for Prostate Cancer, encouraging its clinically appropriate use in prostate biopsy recipients with inconclusive results with the objective of improving management and outcomes.
-Since the launch of ConfirmMDx in June 2012, over 2,000 urologists have ordered the test and more than 20,000 patents have been tested.
-To increase utilization of ConfirmMDx, we plan to build upon our marketing and medical education programs and leverage our sales and marketing team that interacts directly with clinicians, nurses, laboratory partners and pathology personnel.
+Since the launch of ConfirmMDx in June 2012, over 2,600 urologists have ordered the test and more than 40,000 patents have been tested.
+To increase utilization of ConfirmMDx, we plan to build upon our marketing and medical education programs and leverage our sales and marketing team that interacts directly with clinicians, nurses, laboratory partners and pathology personnel. - Expanding our product and service offerings in urologic oncology.
+We have launched our noninvasive urine based SelectMDx for Prostate Cancer test as a laboratory service in the US and in the Benelux Union region of Europe.
+SelectMDx identifies men at low risk for prostate cancer, helping to both reduce unnecessary prostate biopsy procedures with their concomitant complications and expense, while also helping to identify those men at increased risk of harbouring high-grade disease who may benefit most from early detection and treatment.
+Later this year, we expect to expand the commercialization of the SelectMDx test by offering it as a CE marked in vitro diagnostic kit in Europe and in other countries internationally.
+In addition, we believe there is a meaningful market opportunity internationally for our ConfirmMDx test and have recently begun our international expansion.
+We have signed a distribution arrangement for our ConfirmMDx test with Teva Pharmaceuticals in Israel and South Genetics in South America.
+We intend to continue investigating partnerships for our offerings in other regions.
+We also intend to expand our service offerings with the planned launch of our non-invasive, urine-based AssureMDx for Bladder Cancer test in the US in H2 of 2016.